januusio/cryptowallet_risk_scoring/README.md

 <img width="851" alt="image" src="https://user-images.githubusercontent.com/115087366/204372112-63b6de06-fe21-4369-a83a-ef447b04528a.png">

-A **sanctioned wallet** that has received funds from a phising scammer.
+Here is a **sanctioned wallet** that has received funds from a phising scammer.
 Because of having so many txs, this query will be close to the max latency:

 ```python
 python3 -m januus_riskreport '{"eth_addresses":["0xdac17f958d2ee523a2206206994597c13d831ec7"]}' | jq .